 In order to change your name on official legal documents (and documents such as the Tulane Phonebook, class registration, attendance lists, Wavemail), the registrar requires either an official court document with the legal name change or a valid driver's license or state identification card with the new name displayed.

-Entering Your Preferred Name
+Entering Your Chosen Name

-You can update your preferred name at any time through the Gibson portal.
+You can update your chosen name at any time through the Gibson portal.
 This change can then be requested to be used on your Splash Card and Tulane's online directory.
 Take the following steps:

 1. Log into Gibson.